The noise-limited-resolution for stimulated emission depletion microscopy: Introduction

-This leads to the question of what might be the resolution limit of these new imaging techniques.
-However, research has focused on how the resolution scales with STED laser intensity. \cite{Harke:2008p7624} To our knowledge no previous work has investigated under what conditions the resolution scaling law might fail.
-Although the diffraction limit no longer applies, fundamental sources of noise, such as shot noise and thermal noise must, at some point, play a role in limiting the resolution of all sub-diffraction-limited resolution microscopy techniques.
+This leads to the question of what might limit the resolution limit of these new imaging techniques.
+Current research has focused on how the resolution scales with STED laser intensity~\cite{Harke:2008p7624} and how STED signal levels depend on the details of the label and illumination regime~\cite{Leutenegger:2010p15735}.
+The possibility of improving the optical resolution of an imaging system through the use of classical and non-classical light sources has been discussed~\cite{Kolobov:2000wy, Beskrovnyy:2005dl}.
+To our knowledge, no previous work has investigated where the ultimate limits of STED are, because, although the diffraction limit no longer applies, fundamental sources of noise, such as shot noise and thermal motion must, at some point, play a role in limiting the resolution of all sub-diffraction-limited resolution microscopy techniques.
+With the advent of nano-diamond based fluorophores~\cite{Hui:2010cwa} and the use of STED microscopy for solid-state physics studies~\cite{Wildanger:2011hya}, the ultimate resolution of STED gains importance, because other limiting factors, such as bleaching, are eliminated.

-In this paper, we analyse the behaviour of the signal-to-noise ratio of STED microscopy.
-In particular we examine the limits of thermal noise (in the form of Brownian motion of the sample), detector shot noise, and sample damage threshold on resolution.
-The shot noise limit is found to be strongly dependent on the saturation intensity of the emitter, while thermal noise limits the signal integration time to a few milliseconds.
-Taking into account the optical damage threshold of the sample, we show that there exists an optimum emitter saturation intensity that gives the best resolution.